 In February 2019, the Human Medicines Regulations 2012 were changed to introduce SSPs.

-These changes happened in July 2019, in the NHS (amendments relating to serious shortage protocols) Regulations 2019.
+Further changes came into force in July 2019, in the NHS (amendments relating to serious shortage protocols) Regulations 2019.

 If the Department of Health and Social Care (DHSC) decide there is a serious shortage of a specific medicine or appliance, then an SSP may be issued.